Starting Up Your Business in Osaka: Introduction

 As an income attributable to a branch becomes a Japan source income, an income earned by a branch outside Japan is also included in the Japan source income and subject to the declaration by the branch.
 Accordingly, the foreign tax credit will be applied to the branch of a foreign corporation to avoid the double taxation in the source country and Japan.

 The income attributable to PE is calculated according to the authorized OECD approach (AOA).
 Under the AOA, transactions conducted by a branch will be distinguished into the external transactions and the internal dealings.
 The internal dealings of sales and costs should be assessed and recognized as if they were transacted between parties in arm’s-length and reflect the amount in the calculation of the profit of the branch.
 A method similar to the one which is adopted under the transfer pricing taxation is applied to the process to validate the transaction prices of the internal dealings.
-Please note a certain modification will be made to the calculation of income of a branch described above if the country where the headquarter is a resident and Japan conclude a tax convention based on the article 7 of the former OECD model tax convention.
+Please note a certain modification will be made to the calculation of income of a branch described above, e.g. internal royalties shall not be recognized, if the country where the headquarter is a resident and Japan conclude a tax convention based on the article 7 of the former OECD model tax convention.